Law Firm in India

 The following ways can be used for estate planning:

-(1) Make a Will: A will as we all understand is the legal instrument that permits a testator, to make decisions on how his estate will be managed and distributed after his death.
-It gives a proper guideline to dispose of the assets of the deceased after his death, in a properly documented form.
+• Make a Will: A will as we all understand is the legal instrument that permits a testator, to make decisions on how his estate will be managed and distributed after his death.
+A Will p9rovide guideline to dispense the assets of the dead person in a form of well-structured document.

-(2) Formation of a Trust: - A Trust helps in effective management and distribution of the assets, as there is an appended obligation to the ownership of the property.
-It mainly arises out of a Trust reposed or lounged for the benefit of another or another and the owner.
+• Formation of a Trust: - A Trust helps in effective management and distribution of the assets, as there is an appended obligation to the ownership of the property.
+This mainly arise based on the trust reposed on other by the owner.

-(3) By Nomination: If you appoint a nominee for all your assets, the said nominee can take over and look after all the assets till the time the Succession Court can settle disputes, in the absence of the Will.
+• By Nomination: If you appoint a nominee for all your assets, the said nominee can take over and look after all the assets till the time the Succession Court can settle the disputes, when the Will is not present.

 Conclusion: